Rumor has it that Apple is planning to release the so-called AirPods Studio this fall. Now a leaker has spoken out and brought the U1 chip into play.

 “AirTags act as a bridge”

-Rumors that the AirPods Studio will not have a predefined "static" left or right side have surfaced several times.
-According to this, it should not matter how users wear them.
-According to the leaker, the U1 chip is responsible for detecting their actual position.
-The release of spatial audio for AirPods Pro (Spatial Audio) and the introduction of directional AirDrop for the iPhone 11 prove that Apple is increasingly interested in directional and location-centric technology.
+Rumors that the AirPods Studio won't have a predefined "static" left or right side have surfaced several times.
+This suggests that it won't matter how users wear them.
+According to the leaker, the U1 chip will therefore detect their actual position.
+The release of spatial audio for AirPods Pro and the introduction of directional AirDrop for the iPhone 11 demonstrate Apple's increasing interest in directional and location-centric technology.
 Finally, the leaker described the purpose of the upcoming AirTags:

 The AirTag is a node that connects everything together.
 The node acts as a bridge to link different devices together.
 U1 is the most important part in realizing this bridge.
 The privacy feature of iOS 14 was created to make the AirTag more usable in a private environment.